-Recent cases and inquiries of particular note include:
+A selection of Jon’s recent and forthcoming cases and inquiries of particular note include:

 Jon frequently delivers seminars and papers to a wide range of audiences, including developers, local authorities, consultants and property professionals.
 He is the co-editor of Sweet & Maxwell’s Planning Law: Practice and Precedents and is a contributor to Shackleton on the Law of Meetings.

 In addition, Jon taught Property Law and International Environmental Law at Cambridge University for a number of years whilst completing his PhD.

 Jon has a wide public law practice, encompassing planning and environmental law, compulsory purchase, highways, housing, public procurement, civil liberties and human rights (including unlawful detention and associated claims), freedom of information, and local government law.
 Jon’s experience of local government law includes prosecutions in the Crown and Magistrates’ Courts concerning a range of matters, including environmental protection and noise abatement.

 Jon has been instructed by the Border Agency, appearing in a significant number of immigration tribunal appeals, as well as the Government Legal Department in relation to judicial review challenges to immigration decisions, the “Mau Mau” uprising, and naturalisation appeals (including SIAC matters).
 He regularly appears on behalf of the Secretary of State in relation to civil penalty appeals.